Brosner522/barakoton/README.md

-Barakoton can be started by running "npm start" from the front end directory and then "rails s" from the backend.

 Barakoton is an at-home fitness application that allows users to view workouts and create sessions after completing a workout.
 Users can easily log changes in their weight on the profile page.
 To make working out easier for our users they also have the ability to save workouts to a bookmarked page for a later date!

-Barakoton was built using third party libraries as well as a Youtube API to render videos and their information
+Barakoton was built using third party libraries as well as a Youtube API to render dynamic videos and their information.

 In this application a user will be able to:
 - Log in.